soumiknafiulferdous/Digital-Logic-Simulator/README.md

 ## Introduction

 A digital computer stores data in terms of digits (numbers) and proceeds in discrete steps from one state to the next.
 The states of a digital computer typically involve binary digits which may take the form of the presence or absence of magnetic markers in a storage medium, on-off switches or relays.
 In digital computers, even letters, words and whole texts are represented digitally.

 Digital Logic is the basis of electronic systems, such as computers and cell phones.
 Digital Logic is rooted in binary code, a series of zeroes and ones each having an opposite value.
 This system facilitates the design of electronic circuits that convey information, including logic gates.
 Basic Digital Logic gate functions include and, or and not.
 The value system translates input signals into specific output.
 Digital Logic facilitates computing, robotics and other electronic applications.

 Digital Logic Design is foundational to the fields of electrical engineering and computer engineering.
 Digital Logic designers build complex electronic components that use both electrical and computational characteristics.
 These characteristics may involve power, current, logical function, protocol and user input.
 Digital Logic Design is used to develop hardware, such as circuit boards and microchip processors.
 This hardware processes user input, system protocol and other data in computers, navigational systems, cell phones or other high-tech systems.

 ## Abstract

 This easy to use logic simulator is valuable in both Digital Logic Design lectures and labs.
 The environment is graphical in nature and allows the user to very quickly build a logic circuit by clicking and dragging components from the reasonably complete library of gates and functions including: AND, OR and NOT.
-One of the useful feature of this simulator is that it create wire in different color.
+One of the useful features of this simulator is that it creates wire in different color.
 This allows the user to quickly understand how the logic is working and, if it is not working properly, to correct mistakes.
 The freshman students using this program for the first time have found it to be stable, helpful and in some cases even fun to play with and design.

 ## Background and Motivation

 Digital Logic Design is a foundational course for many engineering and computer science students.
 The course includes laboratory projects in which students physically wire up various gates on a breadboard.
 We believe student learning can be accelerated and enhanced by the effective use of logic simulation software.
 A student can connect a logic circuit in lab and observe its functionality by flipping switches and watching LED’s light Additionally, debugging faulty circuits is often quicker with this type of tool, since all nodes are observable rather than just the inputs and outputs.
 After using logic simulation software, we have determined the following list of desirable characteristics:

 1. Easy to use Windows program
 2. Free or low cost
 3. Design complex circuit easily